Christo107/guitar_world/README.md

 ### Content

-- The text content of the website was taken from the
+- The text content of the website was taken from the Thomann, Gear4Music and Guitar Noise website.
 - The social media icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media